-December 12 thru December 21, 2019 Public review of candidate statements During this period voters can get copies of candidate statements filed for offices with extended nominations or file a Writ of Mandate in Superior Court.
-Elections Code 13313 December 12, 2019 Random alphabet drawing The Secretary of State conducts a random drawing to decide the order of candidate names on the ballot.
+December 14 thru December 23, 2023 Public review of candidate statements and ballot designations During this period a candidate or voter of the jurisdiction in which the election is being held, may file legal action to challenge a candidate's statement or ballot designation filed during the extension period.
+Elections Code 13313 & 13314 82 - 73 December 14, 2023 Random alphabet drawing The Secretary of State conducts a random drawing to decide the order of candidate names on the ballot.
 The Registrar of Voters draws the random alphabet for State Assembly and State Senate candidates for the Marin County ballot.
-Elections Code 13113 82 January 3, 2020 Overseas & military ballots Marin County Elections Department starts mailing ballots to overseas and military voters.
-60 January 6 thru February 18, 2020 Write-in candidates Write-In Candidates pick up and file your papers at the Marin County Elections Department.
-City & Town Council write-in candidates must pick up and file papers with their respective city clerk's office.
-Elections Code 8601 57 - 14 January 23, 2020 Voter Information Guide mailing Marin County Elections Department starts mailing Voter Information Guides to all registered voters in the county.
-40 January 23, 2020 Campaign finance Candidates must file at least 1 campaign finance statement by this date regardless of their level of activity.
-February 3, 2020 Vote-by-mail ballots Marin County Elections Department begins mailing vote- by-mail ballots to all vote-by-mail voters in the county.
-Any Marin County voter may pick-up a vote-by-mail ballot at the Elections Department starting this date.
-29 continued on following pages...
+Elections Code 13113 82 January 8 thru February 20, 2024 Write-in candidates Write-in candidates for certain offices must pick up and file papers at the Marin County Elections Department.
+Write-in candidates for municipal offices must pick up and file papers with their respective city clerk's office.
+Elections Code 8601 57 - 14 January 20, 2024 Overseas & military ballots Deadline for our office to transmit ballots and balloting materials to absent military or overseas voters registered by this date.
+45 January 25, 2024 Voter Information Guide The Elections Department will begin mailing Voter Information Guides to all registered voters in the county.
+40 January 25, 2024 Campaign finance Candidates must file at least 1 campaign finance report by this date regardless of their level of activity.
+Active committees will file subsequent reports according to the filing schedule provided by the State.
+40

-Important Dates for the March 3, 2020 Election
+Important Dates for the March 5, 2024 Election